csheldonhess/accordion/README.md

 Collapse and expand headings on a webpage
 =================

 Show and hide parts of an HTML page with the power of jQuery!
+It also degrades in a super friendly way for browsers with JavaScript turned off&mdash;and looks fine in text-based browsers.

 Collapsed: